Start planning your trip

-Awaji Island: 12 Things to Do, Food, Anime Parks, and More!
+Awaji Island: Top 12 Things to Do and Best Places to Eat

 Awaji Island, located in the Seto Inland Sea, is renowned for its flower parks, natural scenery, and anime theme parks.
-Learn the best things to enjoy in Awaji, from the Naruto Whirlpools to the Nijigen no Mori amusement park and flower locations.
+Learn the best things to enjoy in Awaji, from the Hello Kitty theme park to the Naruto Whirlpools, the Nijigen no Mori amusement park, and flower locations.

 Awaji Island is a vibrant natural resort in western Japan, renowned for its abundance of delicious ingredients, amusement parks, picturesque flower hills, and its 500-year traditional puppet theater.